jacobfeder/axisfifo/README.md

 * POLLIN set when the Receive Data FIFO Occupancy (RDFO) register > rx-fifo-pe-threshold

+## Word and Byte read/write alignments and TKEEP

+The AXI-Stream protocol requires the TKEEP flag to be enabled in order to process byte width transactions over a 32-bit bus.
+When the TKEEP flag is NOT used then the FIFO is only able to process on word boundaries.

+The driver supports both modes by use of the has-axis-tkeep flag in the device tree.
+When it is NOT enabled byte width read/write requests will present an error and not be written to the core.

+fifo-test.c supports testing of both modes.

 # Sysfs direct register access

 You can access the IP registers directly if you wish using sysfs.
 They are located in